-Q 57 What effect has adoption of ecological farming p ractices had on the What effect has adoption of ecological farming practices had on the following outcomes?
-If you do not currently use ecological farming pra adoption WOULD have. actices, ple ase conside er the effe ct you beli eve their Large decrease 1 Slight decrease 2 No change 3 Slight increase 4 Large increase 5 Q57_1 Profitability of your farm Q57_2 Production of your farm Q57_3 Labour requirements for your farm Q57_4 Your ability to meet current and future farm support payment requirements Q57_5 Your ability to meet your farming objectives Q57_6 Your time spent working on the farm Q57_7 Soil quality on your farm Q57_8 Your farm's dependence on external inputs Q57_9 Biodiversity on your farm Q57_10 Intensity of seasonal peaks of work during the year (for you and the other farm workers) Q57_11 Physical nature of work (for you and the other farm workers) Q57_12 Mental workload (for you and the other farm workers) Notes Ecological farming practices are those understood to External inputs include anything brought onto the fai ial benefits.
+Q 57 What effect has adoption of ecological farming p vractices had on the following outcomes ?
+If you do not currently use ecological farming pra adoption WOULD have. actices, ple ase conside er the effe ct you beli eve their LargeSlightNoSlightLargedecreasedecreasechangeincreaseincrease12345 Q57_1 Profitability of your farm Q57_2 Production of your farm Q57_3 Labour requirements for your farm Q57_4 Your ability to meet current and future farm support payment requirements Q57_5 Your ability to meet your farming objectives Q57_6 Your time spent working on the farm Q57_7 Soil quality on your farm Q57_8 Your farm's dependence on external inputs Q57_9 Biodiversity on your farm Q57_10 Intensity of seasonal peaks of work during the year (for you and the other farm workers) Q57_11 Physical nature of work (for you and the other farm workers) Q57_12 Mental workload (for you and the other farm workers) Notes Ecological farming practices are those understood to External inputs include anything brought onto the far - ial benefits.

 Q 58 Thinking about the last time you changed the farming practices you use, how important were the following factors?
-If you have never made any changes to your farming practices, please consider how important the

-following factors WOULD be if you

-Not at all important Unimportant 2 Neither important nor unimportant 3 Important 4 Very important 5

-Q58_1 Ability to cope with pests and diseases

-Q58_2 Ability to cope with changing weather

-Q58_3 Ability to observe and measure benefits of the practice

-Q58_4 Fit with the way you currently farm

-Q58_5 Cost of adoption

-Q58_6 Market reward

-Q58_7 Supply chain contract restrictions

-Q58_8 Ability to meet product quality or safety standards

-Q58_9 Amount of skilled labour required (hired labour or training)

-Q58_10 Personal challenge and interest

-Q58_11 Availability of advice and support
+If you have never made any changes to your farming practices, please consider how important the following factors WOULD be if you were to make a change.
+Not at all important 1 Unimportant 2 Neither important nor unimportant 3 Important 4 Very important 5 Q58_1 Ability to cope with pests and diseases Q58_2 Ability to cope with changing weather Q58_3 Ability to observe and measure benefits of the practice Q58_4 Fit with the way you currently farm Q58_5 Cost of adoption Q58_6 Market reward Q58_7 Supply chain contract restrictions Q58_8 Ability to meet product quality or safety standards Q58_9 Amount of skilled labour required (hired labour or training) Q58_10 Personal challenge and interest Q58_11 Availability of advice and support

 Q 59 Thinking about the last time you have made a decision to change the farming practices you use, which of the following events were important?

 If you have never made any changes to your farming practices, please consider whether these events WOULD likely be an important influence on future changes.

 Not at all important 1 Unimportant 2 Neither important nor unimportant 3 Important 4 Very important 5

 Q59_1 Changes in input prices

 Q59_2 Changes in product prices

 Q59_3 Financial difficulties

 Q59_4 Availability of skilled labour

 Q59_5 Land availability

 Q59_6 Changes in weather patterns

 Q59_7 Changes to regulations

 Q59_8 Availability of new technologies

 Q59_9 Planning for succession

 Q59_10 Inheriting farm

 Q59_11 New market opportunities (domestic or export)